 During that time she worked with the poor and taught them life skills and Christianity.
 As her mother did, she counseled women who had suffered a miscarriage or illness during their pregnancy.

-It is said that as a beautiful princess widow she was pursued by many suitors- but refused them all.
+It is said that as a beautiful princess widow she was pursued by many suitors after her husband’s death- but refused them all.